 A treadmill inside a tank of warm water is used to aid the rehabilitation of weak muscles and painful joints.

 The joints can be unloaded using the waters buoyancy properties which allows for an increased range of motion in stiff and painful joints.

 The water levels in the treadmill can be easily adjusted as can the active and rest periods to help with optimum recovery to the patient and aid the earlier return to normal function.
 It also enables good visualisation of the patients movement so they can assess the patients improvement easily.
 Veterinary nurse and hydrotherapist,

-Joanne Swallow, said: “The benefits of hydrotherapy include decreased pain perception, relaxation of muscle tension and spasm, and reduction in swelling."
+Sarah Williams said: “The benefits of hydrotherapy include decreased pain perception, relaxation of muscle tension and spasm, and reduction in swelling."

 “In the short term we see easier movement due to the non-weight bearing during exercise, which means there is less concussive forces through the joints.”

 Although the treadmill is mostly suited to dogs, hydrotherapy can be used in a variety of species, including horses, rabbits and cats.

 Abbey Vets recommends hydrotherapy for longer term benefits including: